To access breaks

 Click to select who you want to apply the automatic break to.
-This could be Casuals, Full Time or Level 2 staff.
+This could be a particular age, or Casuals, Full Time or Level 2 staff.
 This can either relate to the Award in your account or you can create Tags to group these staff together.

 2. Enter Settings:

-Enter the time and break length and click Create
+Enter the time and break length then click Create

 You can also create multiple rules under the one rule set, when different break lengths apply to different shift lengths.